Design is always a collaboration:

 Most professional printers don’t charge extra if you use up to four or six different images:

 For these images Lisa and I set up a tripod to film us moving and then took stills from the video.
+If you do this the video must be high resolution.

 Keep your words short and sweet.
 Give people a punchy picture of what your class or workshop will be like.